 Photo: Robert Workman

-Further credits include: Baahubali: The Beginning (Avex), Pirates of the Caribbean Concert Series (Disney), Home Alone, Singin’ in the Rain (IMG), Ghostbusters: Live, The Snowman (Schirmer Theatrical), Os der lever (Musikkens Hus), Brief Encounter (Cork Film Festival) and Carl Davis’ score to Safety Last!
+Further credits include: Avatar, Baahubali: The Beginning, Titanic (Avex), Pirates of the Caribbean Concert Series, Indiana Jones and the Raiders of the Lost Ark, (Disney Concerts), Home Alone, Jaws, Singin’ in the Rain (IMG), Ghostbusters, The Snowman (Schirmer Theatrical), Os der lever (Musikkens Hus), Brief Encounter (Cork Film Festival) and Carl Davis’ score to Safety Last!

-• As an arranger and orchestrator, he has produced work for The Philharmonia Orchestra, the Royal Liverpool Philharmonic Orchestra, Albert's Band at the Royal Albert Hall, The Elastic Band, Jubilee Opera and other clients, as well as being known for his work on Thespis.
+• As an arranger and orchestrator, he has produced work for The Philharmonia Orchestra, the Royal Liverpool Philharmonic Orchestra, Albert's Band at the Royal Albert Hall, The Elastic Band, Jubilee Opera and other clients.
 Timothy arranged, orchestrated, musically supervised and conducted Leonard Whiting's musical The Angel, choreographed by Wayne Sleep.

 “On numerous occasions I’ve asked Tim to arrange or compose themed pieces for my children’s concerts.
 His work contains the perfect ingredients for such events.
 They are attractive, original, funny, energised, difficult enough to keep the professional musicians on their toes and they always receive rapturous applause from both kids and parents.
 His works have been performed by the Philharmonia Orchestra, the Elastic Band and Albert’s Band (outreach ensemble for the Royal Albert Hall) under my direction.